First Alert Forecast: rain chances ramp up tomorrow night, temperatures warming

 Temperatures will slowly rise through the next several days ahead of a cold front that will push through by Wednesday.
-Do you miss the 70s we felt last week?
-Well, on Tuesday they’re coming back!
-However you’ll want to grab a rain jacket because rain chances will be ramping up head of that front.
+If you missed the 70 degree temperatures we had last week, you’ll find a repeat performance on Tuesday.
+However rain chances will be elevated also, leading to some fog potential and poor visibility at times.

 Catch your seven-day forecast for Wilmington here.
-And remember, any time and for any place you like, you can tap into a full ten-day forecast on your always-free WECT Weather App!
+And remember... any time and any place you like, you can tap into a full ten-day forecast on your always-free WECT Weather App!

 Copyright 2020 WECT.
 All rights reserved.